Followers

 War in the Shadows

-Students of insurgencies have long understood the need to deprive the insurgents of external support.
-In the course of history, few insurgencies or rebellions have succeeded without outside help, which could take the form of moral support, funding, training, weapons, equipment, supplies, political support, and military forces.
+Students involved in insurgencies have long recognized the importance of cutting off the insurgents' external support.
+Throughout history, few insurgencies or rebellions have succeeded without outside help, which can include moral support, funding, training, weapons, equipment, supplies, political backing, and military aid.

-Early on in the insurgency that would explode into rebellion after Lexington and Concord, the Americans established a means to maintain dialogue and coordination among the colonies and later states.
-It soon became clear America would need to reach across the Atlantic as well.
-Winning over Americans were just one piece of the complex struggle now underway.
-Tapping support in Britain, building alliances with sympathetic countrymen, would also be an important component in gaining recognition for the new nation.
-And the European powers would also provide a fertile ground for support, if properly “tilled.”
+Early in the insurgency that would turn into rebellion after Lexington and Concord, the Americans established a way to keep dialogue and coordination among the colonies and later states.
+It quickly became clear that America would need to reach across the Atlantic as well.
+Winning over Americans was only one part of the complex struggle now beginning.
+Securing support in Britain and forming alliances with sympathetic countrymen would also be vital for gaining recognition for the new nation.
+Furthermore, the European powers would offer fertile ground for support if properly “tilled.”

 Burning of Revenue Cutter, Gaspee at